Souvenir plot: Lyon King of Arms Act 1672

-Creation of Heraldry
+Creation of heraldry

 Under the 1672 Act, heraldry is awarded by grant by the Lord Lyon, who can grant heraldic coats of arms to human individuals of Scottish domicile or Scottish heritage, irrespective of nationality (excluding Canada as Canadian coats of arms are regulated by the Canadian Heraldic Authority).
 This arises where no grant has previously been made.
 Therefore, it is not possible to purchase a right to use heraldry online.

+Outside Scotland

+Souvenir plots with claimed titles have been offered for sale in Norway, England and Ireland as well.